 Here's our Mum's Garage take on market validation, why it's important, and some straightforward tips on how to make a start.

 What's market validation, and why is it important?

-Your success will be determined by your ability to distill and combine the right set of variables.
+Your success at building a startup will be determined by your ability to distill and combine the right set of variables.
 The fewer variables there are, the easier it is to get it right.

-When we’re hit with a great idea or a problem that we want to solve, our imagination runs wild with all the possibilities and potential features, benefits, which could make the idea a big success.
+When we’re hit with a great idea or a problem that we want to solve, our imagination runs wild with all the possibilities and opportunities that could exist with the idea.
 There are a lot of variables.

-At this stage, before you’ve spoken to anyone else about the idea in a meaningful way (i.e. not just your friends over a beer), these ideas are based on assumptions from your experiences alone.
+At this stage, before you’ve spoken to anyone else about the idea in a meaningful way (i.e. not just your friends over a beer), these ideas are based on assumptions from your experiences or imagination alone.
 They are based on your reality, not necessarily that of a larger audience.

 To build a successful business you need to find the combination of variables that stand true for a large enough audience to make the business viable.
 Market validation is a process to help you understand what is true, without spending a lot of money, so you can make better decisions about what the first set of variables for your company should be.

 Getting started with market validation